Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/11. A Brief History of JavaScript & Node.js/README.md

 What are the newest projects in the JavaScript ecosystem?
 What are the newest changes to the language?
 Where could the language be heading?

-Make sure to include the following pieces of the history of JS (not in chronological order):
+As you develop your history, don't forget to include the following important pieces of the history of JS (not in chronological order):

 1. CoffeeScript
 1. Netscape (Mozilla)